-Briar’s impromptu, mid-afternoon confession stirs up distant memories of the lonely time she spent trapped in her home; suffering agoraphobia — fear of open spaces.
+An impromptu, mid-afternoon confession stirs up not so distant memories of the period Briar spent trapped in her home; suffering from agoraphobia.

-She’s free, but the year’s isolation has left serious personality disorders; disorders which will resurface as she relates her own story, and that of those in her orbit; Melodie, a pretty valley girl who Briar desires to be, Justine, her oldest friend, who has her own tragic secret, and Dermot, a man who thinks he’s the reincarnation of Robin Hood — stealing from the rich to give to the poor.
+Six years on, she’s free, but ripples of the year’s isolation still lap at the edges of her life, and that of those in her orbit; Melodie, a pretty valley girl who Briar desires to be, Justine, her oldest friend, who hides her own dark secret, and Dermot, who thinks he’s the reincarnation of Robin Hood.
+Robbing from the rich to give to the poor.

 Ghosts of the year’s isolation echo down through the years, leading her to the answer to one very simple question:

 “Is it what I always feared—am I losing my mind?”